samabos/pet-blog/README.md

 # Pet Blog Web Application
 ### Problem Statement
 Xyz corporation runs an online News blog OR platform where users signup to get daily updates or content on different ways to rare pets and tips on to how to make money from pet photography.

 When the platform started Users only had one pet case study and the system was designed in such a way that when a user signs up to the platform, they are automatically added to the default channel on pet tips which focuses on Dogs.

 But as the platform grew, they had users who wanted to get updates and content about other pets and not just only about Dogs.
-To solve this problem Xyz corporation has hired you to refactor the system such that when a user signs up to the platform, instead of being automatically add to the Dog updates channel, users are allowed to first join the platform and then have the liberty to choose the pet updates channel of their choice, and the existing users on the platform are also given the option to join any other preferred channel on the  platform as well.
-Users can also be in more than one channel depending on their choice.

 Task: